 - A pullback down to the 20 EMA

-- A bullish candlestick pattern overlapping with the 20 EMA
+- A bullish candlestick pattern that overlaps with the 20 EMA

-- Buy as price breaks above the high of the last bar of the candlestick pattern
+- Go long as the market breaks above the high of the last bar of the candlestick pattern

 Short Trading Setup

 - A pullback up to the 20 EMA